 Jen took the concept and ran with it.

 To make the inside of the mill seem more comfortable, she sketched new design layouts that would take the long, empty feeling industrial corridors and break them up into smaller, cozier spaces.
 Rooms were built to be gathering areas, including lounges, cafes, and mail rooms.
-The basement floorplan was subdivided to create a fitness center and a club room.
+The basement floorplan was subdivided to create a fitness center and a club room where you can train with a special Fitness Routine you can easily get online.
 To separate each of the floors and give them their own unique feel, each floor was given its own color palette (this also aided in way finding – very helpful in such a large building).
 Contemporary art and signage boards were picked out to make the inside feel more modern.

 Perhaps one of the most fun and unique aspects of the design remodel was repurposing a slew of items found within the old mills, a process that both parties got involved with.
 “Jen and I actually spent an afternoon walking through a very dark and creepy abandoned old mill dodging pigeons, trash, fire debris, rotting floors and a ‘squatter’ running around on an upper floor,” said Chinburg.
 “Amid all the refuse Jen found some great pieces to repurpose.
 It was a lot of fun.”